A gluing construction of K3 surfaces: Introduction

 \section{Introduction}

 The aim of this paper is to develop a new method for constructing K3 surfaces.
 With the method in hand, we state one of main results as follows:

-\begin{theorem} There exists a holomorphic deformation family $\pi \colon\mathcal{X}\to B$ of K3 surfaces over a $19$-dimensional complex manifold $B$ with injective Kodaira-Spencer map such that the following property holds: each fiber $X$ admits a real $1$ parameter family of compact Levi-flat hypersurfaces $\{H_t\}_{t\in I}$ of $C^\omega$ class such that, for each $t$ of the interval $I$, the real hypersurface $H_t$ is $C^\omega$-diffeomorphic to a real $3$-dimensional torus $S^1\times S^1\times S^1$, and that each leaf of the Levi-flat foliation of $H_t$ is biholomorphic to either $\mathbb{C}$ or $\mathbb{C}^*:=\mathbb{C}\setminus\{0\}$ and is dense in $H_t$.
-Moreover, general fiber $X$ is a K3 surface with the Picard number $0$, and hence is neither projective nor Kummer. \end{theorem}
+\begin{theorem} There exists a holomorphic deformation family $\pi \colon\mathcal{X}\to B$ of K3 surfaces over a $19$-dimensional complex manifold $B$ such that the following property holds: \\ $(i)$ The corresponding map from $B$ to the period domain is locally injective. \\ $(ii)$ Each fiber $X$ admits a real $1$ parameter family of compact Levi-flat hypersurfaces $\{H_t\}_{t\in I}$ of $C^\omega$ class such that, for each $t$ of the interval $I$, the real hypersurface $H_t$ is $C^\omega$-diffeomorphic to a real $3$-dimensional torus $S^1\times S^1\times S^1$. \\ $(iii)$ Each leaf of the Levi-flat foliation of $H_t$ is biholomorphic to either $\mathbb{C}$ or $\mathbb{C}^*:=\mathbb{C}\setminus\{0\}$ and is dense in $H_t$. \\ Moreover, general fiber $X$ (i.e. each fiber $X$ of an open dense subset of $B$) is a K3 surface with the Picard number $0$, and hence is neither projective nor Kummer. \end{theorem}

 Here a real hypersurface $H$ in a complex manifold $X$ is said to be Levi-flat if it admits a foliation of real codimension $1$ whose leaves are complex manifolds holomorphically immersed into $X$.
-We will construct a family $\pi \colon\mathcal{X}\to B$ of K3 surfaces each of whose fiber $X$ has an open complex submanifold $V\subset X$ with the following property: there exists an elliptic curve $C$, a non-torsion flat line bundle $N\to C$, and two positive numbers $a<b$ such that $V$ is biholomorphic to $\{x\in N\mid a<|x|_h<b\}$, where $h$ is a fiber metric on $N$ with zero curvature.
+We will construct a family $\pi \colon\mathcal{X}\to B$ of K3 surfaces each of whose fibers $X$ has an open complex submanifold $V\subset X$ with the following property: there exists an elliptic curve $C$, a non-torsion flat line bundle $N\to C$ (i.e. a topologically trivial holomorphic line bundle $N\in {\rm Pic}^0(C)$ such that $N^n:=N^{\otimes n}$ is not holomorphically trivial for any positive integer $n$), and two positive numbers $a<b$ such that $V$ is biholomorphic to $\{x\in N\mid a<|x|_h<b\}$, where $h$ is a fiber metric on $N$ with zero curvature.
 The Levi-flat hypersurfaces $\{H_t\}_{t\in I}$ in Theorem \ref{thm:main} are given by the hypersurfaces corresponding to $\{x\in N\mid |x|_h=t\}$ for each $t\in I:=(a, b)\subset \mathbb{R}$.
 Note that Kummer surfaces with such an open subset $V$ can be constructed in a simple manner.
 Actually, the Kummer surface constructed from an abelian surface $A$ has such $V$ as an open complex submanifold if $A$ includes $V$.
 Note also that each leaf of the Levi-flat hypersurface $\{x\in N\mid |x|_h=t\}$ is biholomorphic to either $\mathbb{C}$ or $\mathbb{C}^*$ for each $a<t<b$.
 By considering the universal covering of a leaf, we have the following corollary: